Skip to content

 The operator will ask you for your telephone number.
 This is so that if the line is disconnected they can call you back.
 They will also ask you for your address and the nature of the emergency.

 Then, the operator will go through a list of questions to find out information about the casualty.
 These questions will include things like “Are they conscious?” and “Are they breathing?”.
-It’s important that you give the correct information (as best you can, if you don’t know then say!).
+It’s important that you give the correct information as best you can.
+If you don’t know the answer, then say so.
 Answering these questions will not delay the ambulance.

-Unlike the media portrays, 999 calls can take time, be patient with the operator…they are trying their best to help you!
+Unlike the films, 999 calls can take time.
+Be patient with the operator… they are trying their best to help you.

-The questions asked are important as they help the operator assess the severity of the call and send the right level of emergency help.
+The questions they ask are important as they help the operator assess the severity of the call and send the right level of emergency help.

 (For those interested, the system used to categorise calls is called ‘Advanced Medical Priority Dispatch System’ or AMPDS for short)

-The operator is trained to give simple first aid instructions over the phone (such as how to perform cardio-pulmonary resuscitation on someone who isn’t breathing).
+The operator is trained to give simple first aid instructions over the phone (such as how to perform cardio-pulmonary resuscitation, or CPR, on someone who isn’t breathing).
 Even if you haven’t done any first aid training you can still follow these instructions to help the casualty.
-Remember, its far better to do something rather than nothing.
+Remember, it’s far better to do something than nothing.

 Always stay with the patient in case their condition changes (for example, they stop breathing or become unconscious).
 If this happens it’s important that you call 999 again and update the operator.

-Knowing basic first aid can save lives, for example up to 85 per cent of preventable pre-hospital deaths from road accidents could be avoided by giving first aid.
+Knowing basic first aid can save lives.
 It can also take some time for ambulances to reach critically ill patients, especially in heavy traffic or poor weather conditions.
 In these situations, knowing lifesaving skills could make all the difference.

 *112 is the emergency number for Europe.
 Dialing 112 anywhere in the Europe Union will put you through to the local emergency services